portalsam1/DroolonFix/README.md

 Horribly ineffcient and slightly destructive "fix" for the Droolon F1 in Neos.
 Use at your own risk and only if youre as frustrated as I was.

+This doesn't work on all avatars for some god forsaken reason and I have no clue why but oh well.

 It is slightly destructive as in it will null the rotation drive on the EyeRotationDriver and won't restore it.
 Anything else about it is non-persistant.